wkurzius/textbook-notes/envision-algebra-2/6-6-exponential-and-logarithmic-equations.md

 ---

 I strongly recommend you work through all the examples in the text.
 This section is heavy on using things you've already learned in new ways.
+I'll go over only a few hear in order to point out the main gist of each version.

 ## Solving Exponential Equations Using a Common Base